Jaircarbajal91/litter/README.md

 # Litter

 Welcome to Litter!
 Litter is a pixel perfect social media clone of [Twitter](https://twitter.com/) made specially for cats (No dogs allowed)!
 Users can create a profile and tweet what's on their mind and also reply to other tweets!
 A user will also be able to view their profile or other users profile, which will display current profiles tweets.
+Users also have the option to update and delete their own tweets.

 Checkout the live site here: [Litter](https://litter-twitter.herokuapp.com/)